sheaDurgin/TMAssignment3/README.md

 ## Task 1
 This task scrapes from lyrics.com, to get genre-to-lyrics pairs.
-At the end it will create two files, train.tsv, val.tsv.
+At the end it will create two files, train.tsv, validation.tsv.
 This data is a 90:10 split of the total data scraped.

 Simply run `python task1.py`.